In South Korea clubs, nights and spas are all very different, so make sure you know what you’re getting yourself into!

 I mean, they’re rooms with couches and (probably) condoms and Kleenex.
 Just make sure your spa is a spa and not a “spa,” and stay away from (or at least be careful of) Korean guys who ask to take you to DVD rooms.

-I know people like to go to Korea to party, but always be EXTRA careful when you are in a foreign country.
+I know people like to go to South Korea to party, but always be extra careful when you are in a foreign country.

-Dress appropriately, drink moderately, and always, Always, ALWAYS go out with a group of people you can depend on to get you home safely.
+Dress appropriately, drink moderately and always go out with a group of people you can depend on to get you home safely at the end of the night.